 White Staff, Black and Brown Clients

-At first, I thought it was because I went to a private elite institute for my social work graduate degree that there was a racial imbalance in just my class.
-Many of the students were white, ranging from working class backgrounds to the 1% in addition; a majority of my classmates were women.
+At first, I thought it was because I went to an elite private institute for my social work graduate degree that there was a racial imbalance in just my class.
+Many of the students were white, ranging from working-class backgrounds to the 1% also; a majority of my classmates were women.
 (But that will be addressed a little bit later on in this article).
 I for sure thought that when I went into the field and became a street-level bureaucrat many of the people serving the people on the ground would be reflective of the communities they served.

 I worked for one of those nonprofits.
 After being there for only two and half years.
 Twelve men who are black and brown (myself included) left or got fired from the organization; during that time, the organization was growing.
 It started to become whiter and whiter with each new employee hire.
 This might have something to do with the fact that the people hiring were also white which possibly created a feedback loop.
 The population this organization served was 95% people of color, predominately black and Latino, with some Southeast Asians and Middle Eastern clients, and a handful of white students.

 I was unceremoniously relieved of the teaching position and put back into the community outreach role.
 (I mentioned that story in a previous post.)
 A colleague and dear friend of mine in a more senior position informed me that a couple of my white colleagues didn’t want to go out to black and Latino neighborhoods to do outreach and actually recruit potential clients for the program.
-This wasn’t surprising because during my time at Chicago Public Schools Central Office, during the historic teacher’s strike 2012, there were whispers of white central office employees complaining about not feeling safe when we had to go to the schools and basically babysit the students during the two-week long teacher’s strike.
+This wasn’t surprising because during my time at Chicago Public Schools Central Office, during the historical teacher’s strike 2012, there were whispers of white central office employees complaining about not feeling safe when we had to go to the schools and mainly babysit the students during the two-week-long teacher’s strike.

 My friend who’s a Latino community organizer and fellow social worker, Ulysses Diaz, put it like this about whites in the Midwest: “White people feel more comfortable with us Latinos here in Chicago because we’re lighter skinned thus closer to white than black folks.”

 What I took from these exchanges is that many of my white peers who don’t view themselves as racist or racially biased feel that they are doing the world a favor by going into the ‘hood’ and helping us darker folks.
 If they come into a culture with an attitude that they are saving or helping ‘those people’ there’s already an inherent bias in their thinking.
-They are coming in from a position of privilege and authority, and feel that they are dedicating their precious time educating and training ‘those people’.
-So ‘those people’ should be thankful that they’re there at the schools and organizations ‘saving young colored folks’.
-It’s no wonder that so many youths felt an underlying lack of respect for their common humanity coming from certain staff members.
+They are coming in from a position of privilege and authority, and feel that they are dedicating their precious time educating and training ‘those people.’
+So ‘those people’ should be thankful that they’re there at the schools and organizations ‘saving young colored folks.’
+It’s no wonder that so many youths felt an underlying lack of respect for their shared humanity coming from specific staff members.

 Where are the men and why is the field is so bright white?